Wonderful subgroups of reductive groups and spherical systems: Definitions

-It is immediate to show that if $\s=\s_X$ is geometrically realizable, then:
+It is immediate to show that if $\s=\s_X$ is geometrically realizable, then

-In the second case, a more careful analysis is needed, since the full set of colors of a localization $\s_{\Sigma'}$ is not related to the colors of $\s$ as easily as its subset $\A_{\Sigma'}$.
+In the second case, a more careful analysis is needed, since the full set of colors of a localization $\s_{\Sigma'}$ is not related to colors of $\s$ as easily as its subset $\A_{\Sigma'}$ is.